Bedfordshire Police HQ

 A number of complainants respond thanking the OPCC as they were not aware of the process, however some complainants continue to contact the OPCC, stating that it is a complaint about the Chief Constable, as he is in charge of the Force.
 However, that is not correct and if the Chief Constable delegates the function, it is not about his conduct, so it is not a Chief Constable complaint.

-The OPCC monitors Force complaints handling by completing dip sampling on a monthly basis.
+The OPCC monitors Bedfordshire Police Force complaints handling by completing dip sampling on a monthly basis.
 Currently each month the Transparency team contact the Professional Standards Department on a monthly basis and can pick a theme of complaints that they wish to review which have been completed in the last month for example Stop and Search, Incivility or Custody.
 The OPCC then review the complaint in full as an independent dip sampler to ensure that process has been followed and that a reasonable and proportionate outcome has been reached.
-The OPCC also review learning and if they believe there should have been learning this can be raised either directly to Professional Standards Department or to the Executive Team via Strategic Board.
+The OPCC also review learning and if they believe there should have been learning this can be raised either directly to Professional Standards Department or to the Force Executive Team via Delivery and Beating Crime Board.

 During our dip sample, we review the following: